 Like any Labrador, he is energetic and fun to be around, but at the same time, he is also affectionate and gentle with his family, which is why he makes such a great family pet.
-The color of his coat has no significant bearing on the rest of his appearance, nor his temperament or health issues.
+The color of his coat has no significant bearing on the rest of his appearance, temperament, or health issues.

-There is not as much controversy surrounding the Fox Red Labrador compared to some of the other colored Labradors, such as the silver Lab, but nonetheless, there are some Labrador fanciers who do not consider him to be a purebred Labrador.
+There is not as much controversy surrounding the Fox Red Labrador compared to some of the other colored Labradors, such as the silver Lab.
+Still, nonetheless, there are some Labrador fanciers who do not consider him to be a purebred Labrador.
 Despite the haters, he has many avid fans, and his striking and alternative color is gradually earning him a place amongst the popular pups.
-So, let’s take a closer look at what this guy is all about.
+So, let’s take a closer look at what this breed is all about and jump in with some Fox Red Labrador Retriever facts, history, and frequent questions.

-Over a few decades, they refined the breed and renamed him the Labrador Retriever, who we know today.
-Ever since his first registration in America in 1917, they have become a firm family favorite worldwide.
+Over a few decades, they refined the breed and renamed him the Labrador Retriever, who we know and love today.
+Ever since his first registration in America in 1917, they have become a family favorite worldwide.
 According to the American Kennel Club (AKC), he is currently the most popular dog breed in America.
+People often ask, “are Fox Red Labradors purebred canines”, and the answer is yes, they are.

 It is unknown exactly when this breed came into the world.
-However, they’ve always been a rare color.
-For this reason, it is believed that because he was not one of the traditional colors, Fox Red pups were either not registered and, therefore, an unknown entity, or they were sadly culled once their color was realized.
+However, they have always been a rare color.
+For this reason, it is believed that because he was not one of the traditional colors Fox Red pups were not registered and, therefore, an unknown entity or they were sadly culled once their color was realized.
+The breed made international headlines recently when a Fox Red Labrador named Nova became the new British first dog.

 Prejudice In The Show Ring